Pinyin Zhou logo Pinyin Joe's

 I then had to decide if I really wanted to learn more about the Visual Basic for Applications commands necessary for Excel.
 I use Excel in all sorts of MBA-type activities, but I had no real interest in learning more VBA just to create this one freebie.

-Tushar had done the hard part, but only with lower case letters.
-I then changed MatchCase to True and went through duplicating all those statements for upper case.
+In the first version, Tushar converted my Word macro's With statements to Selection.Replace.
+I took it from there, changed MatchCase to True, and went through duplicating all those statements for upper case letters.
 Lastly, I carefully added sort and replace statements for proper case double-vowel situations like "Ou".

 Did we get it right?
 Please let me know how this new macro is working for you, via my contact page.